 Understanding the concept of asset impairment is crucial for accurate financial reporting.
 This blog post delves into how companies account for the situation when the book value of their long-lived assets exceeds their recoverable amount, potentially leading to a write-down and the recognition of an impairment loss.
 We will explore the guidelines under GAAP, specifically Accounting Standards Codification 360, which governs the testing process for these assets, including considerations for depreciation and the determination of market value.

-has its own standards, this discussion will primarily focus on GAAP and its impact on the income statement and balance sheet.
+While IFRS has its own standards, this discussion will primarily focus on GAAP and its impact on the income statement and balance sheet.
 Proper asset valuation is key to avoiding misstatements in financial statements.
 This article will guide you through identifying and assessing asset impairment, ensuring a clear understanding of this important aspect of financial accounting.

 Asset impairment means an asset’s value has decreased due to a decline in its quality, strength, or value.
 For financial reporting purposes under GAAP, Accounting Standards Codification 360, Property, Plant and Equipment (“ASC 360”) sets forth the testing process for long-lived assets.
 ASC 360 defines asset impairment as “the condition that exists when the carrying amount of a long-lived asset (asset group) exceeds its fair value.”